anoma/geb/README.md

     product.
 This returns a [`CAT-MORPH`][a7af].

     This interface version takes the left and right product type to properly dispatch on.
-Instances should specalize on the `CAT-RIGHT` argument
+Instances should specialize on the `CAT-RIGHT` argument

     Use [`GEB.MAIN:CURRY`][2cbc] instead.